-We learned in Chapter 22 "IS-LM in Action" that the IS-LM model isn't entirely agreeable to policymakers because it examines only the short term, and when pressed into service for the long-term, or changes in the price level, it suggests that policy initiatives are more likely to mess matters up than to improve them.
+The IS-LM model isn't entirely agreeable to policymakers because it examines only the short term, and when pressed into service for the long-term, or changes in the price level, it suggests that policy initiatives are more likely to mess matters up than to improve them.
 In response, economists developed a new theory, aggregate demand and supply, that relates the price level to the total final goods and services demanded (aggregate demand [AD]) and the total supplied (aggregate supply [AS]).
 This new framework is attractive for several reasons: (1) it can be used to examine both the short and the long run; (2) it takes a form similar to the microeconomic price theory model of supply and demand, so it is familiar; and (3) it gives policymakers some grounds for implementing activist economic policies.
 To understand aggregate demand and supply theory, we need to understand how each of the curves is derived.

-The aggregate demand curve can be derived three ways, through the IS-LM model as described at the end of Chapter 22 "IS-LM in Action", with help from the quantity theory of money, or directly from its components.
+The aggregate demand curve can be derived three ways, through the IS-LM model, with help from the quantity theory of money, or directly from its components.
 Remember that Y = C + I + G + NX.
 As the price level falls, ceteris paribus, real money balances are higher.
-That spells a lower interest rate, as we learned in Chapter 5 "The Economics of Interest-Rate Fluctuations".
+That spells a lower interest rate.
 A lower interest rate, in turn, means an increase in I (and hence Y).
-A lower interest rate also means a lower exchange rate and, as explained in Chapter 18 "Foreign Exchange", more exports and fewer imports.
+A lower interest rate also means a lower exchange rate and hence more exports and fewer imports.
 So NX also increases.
 (C might be positively affected by lower i as well.)
 As the price level increases, the opposite occurs.
 So the AD curve slopes downward.